- Exempt Organizations

 Step-in litigation ability.
 We have successfully litigated cases in which we were not involved in the administrative process.
 These clients sought the highest level of litigation experience, and chose us for our premier tax litigation talent.

 Substantive tax experience.
-Attorneys in our Tax department have experience in corporate tax, partnership tax, consolidated returns, international tax, transfer pricing, financial instruments and products, ERISA, employee benefits, tax-exempt organizations, state and local tax, and other areas of tax law.
+Attorneys in our Tax Group have experience in corporate tax, partnership tax, consolidated returns, international tax, transfer pricing, financial instruments and products, ERISA, employee benefits, tax-exempt organizations, state and local tax, and other areas of tax law.

 Litigation experience.
 Attorneys in our Litigation department litigate across the United States and in other countries, and are available to assist with complex and innovative litigation strategies.